rakesh-choudhury/Attribution-Models-Digital-Marketing/README.md

 ### 1 – First Touch Attribution Model
 **What is First Click / Touch Attribution Model?**</br>
 The first touch attribution model works on a straightforward formula.
-When a visitor comes to your website for purchasing anything, the first medium/channel/touchpoint which the visitor uses to get to your site will get all the attributes of that sale.
+When a visitor comes to your website for purchasing anything, the first medium/channel/touchpoint which the visitor uses to get to your site will get all the attributes of that sale.</br>

 **How does First Click Attribution Model work?**</br>
 Let suppose you have a business that deals with selling laptops and computing accessories online.
 Like any business, you have implemented multiple tactics such as display ads on Google, Facebook, and email outreach your list, SEO, etc.
 A prospective visitor sees your Adwords ad and lands on your website for the first time.
 They might browse around, signup to your email newsletter, follow your Facebook page and leave.
 After a few days, they come back to your website and purchases your product.
 Though, they might not immediately make a purchase, and have interacted with other channels as well in the meanwhile ( email newsletter, Facebook page update), all the credit for this sale is attributed to Google Adwords, as it was the first click and interaction of your website with them.</br>

 **When to use and not to use First Click Attribution Model?**
 First Click Attribution Model works excellent when you are trying to identify which channel brings in the most leads or customers.
 From a content marketing perspective, First Click Attribution models help you determine the best channel which is creating awareness of your content or brand.